digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/connectivity.rst

 In such a setting, if a sequencer node goes down, the participant will round-robin through the available list of sequencers.
-The :ref:`reference documentation <domains.connect_multi>` provides further information on how to connect to highly available sequencers, and the :ref:`high availability guide <ha_user_manual>` has instructions on how to set up highly available domains.
+The :ref:`reference documentation <domains.connect_multi>` provides further information on how to connect to highly available sequencers, and the :ref:`high availability guide <ha_user_manual>` has instructions on how to set up highly available synchronizers.

 Currently, all the sequencer connections used by a node need to be using TLS or not.
 A mixed mode where one sequencer is using TLS and another not is not supported.